Avoncroft Museum of Historic Buildings: Exhibits

 The buildings and structures at the museum were all moved there to save them from demolition they would have faced in their previous locations, either through wilful destruction or neglect.
 Together, they represent over 700 years of history from the Midlands and a little further beyond.

 The town house, windmill and granary were dismantled, restored and fully reconstructed by Gunolt Daniel Greiner (born 1915 in Jugenheim) and his son Francis Benedict Joseph Greiner.
 These were the only buildings restored by him in Avoncroft.
 They then also dismantled, restored and fully reconstructed other 15th century buildings at various open-air museums in England, for example the Bayleaf house and Market Guildhall at the Weald and Downland Open Air Museum near Chichester.
 Gunolt always kept to the original style of the buildings and when the original format was unknown he would put a simple plain unembellished section.
 An example of this is a plain oak block stairway (demonstrated in the town house).

 The buildings include industrial buildings (for example the chain shop), residential / domestic buildings (for example the prefab and toll house), religious buildings (such as the church), agricultural buildings (such as the windmill, barn and stable), buildings for entertainment (such as the cockpit) and others that don't fit these categories (such as the cell block, earth closet and ice house).

 Some of the buildings are furnished internally to present a view of life in a particular era in that building.
 Others are empty, or contain other display materials.

 The museum also has a small objects collection which support the large objects collection.
 Some of these are displayed in the buildings, whilst the rest are kept in the museum store.

 The museum also contains the UK's National telephone kiosk Collection.
 This is the largest collection of telephone kiosks in the country and is part of the Connected Earth heritage project.
 There are also three fully working analogue telephone exchanges (one of them a mobile TXE2), a manual switchboard and early automatic systems.
 The collection shows the complete history of telephone kiosks in the UK from 1912 to the 1990s together with demonstrations of how telephone calls were routed and connected before the advent of digital technology.

 Events

 The museum has a wide and varied events programme that changes every year.
 Events are largely family-focussed, with some events aimed at an older adult audience.
 Because of the family focus, events are largely centred on bank holiday weekends and school holidays.

-Events often have historical themes and feature re-enactors from various time periods, including Tudor, Victorian, and 1940s.
+Events often have historical themes and feature re-enactors from various time periods, including Wars of the Roses, Victorian, and 1940s.